frenchfries00/FirstNamesLists/README.md

 But attention, the intersection is significant: to be precise, there are 964 names which are in both lists.
-They include not only "jean", which is both French male [ʒɑ̃]  and female [dʒiːn] of Scottish origin, but alse names like "andrea" which is male in Italy and "marie" which could be male in old French.
+They include not only "jean", which is both French male [ʒɑ̃]  and female [dʒiːn] of Scottish origin, but also names like "andrea" which is male in Italy and "marie" which could be male in old French.